 7. Affirm Expectations are Clear and Agreed Upon

-Setting expectations with employees is a part of the relationship-building process.
+Setting expectations for employees is a part of the relationship-building process.
 Instead of providing a list of guidelines and responsibilities, turn this meeting into a conversation between two people.
 One way to do this is by letting team members know they’re welcome to ask questions, voice concerns, and suggest ideas throughout the discussion.

 Before leaving the meeting, reaffirm what’s expected.
 Then, ask employees if they’re okay with being accountable for this.
 Be open to listening to team members if they express they might not be able to meet the measures you’ve set.
 For instance, maybe the deadline for a new task conflicts with another project they’re working on.
 If there are problems, work through them with the employee before leaving the meeting so you both have clarity moving forward.